 Alpha Sigma Lambda

 Alpha Sigma Lambda is a national honor society that strives to provide stimulating impetus to highly motivated adult students in continuing higher education during their academic careers.
 The society recognizes the special achievements of adults who accomplish academic excellence while facing competing interests of home and work.
 The Alpha Delta Pi chapter at Mary Baldwin University was chartered in 2001.
-Baldwin Online and Adult Programs graduates with a GPA of 3.5 or higher will be invited to join during the spring before graduation.
+Graduating seniors from Baldwin Online and Adult Programs and from the RN to BSN Program at the Murphy Deming College of Health Sciences with a GPA of 3.5 or higher will be invited to join during the spring before graduation.

 Beta Beta Beta

 Beta Beta Beta is a national honor society for students in the biological sciences.
 Its activities are designed to stimulate interest, scholarly attainment, and investigation in the biological sciences.
 The Alpha Pi Chapter at Mary Baldwin seeks to encourage scholarly achievement in biology by electing to active membership students who show special aptitude and interest in the life sciences.
 Biology majors, minors or students in the medical technology program are eligible for consideration provided they are in good academic standing and have completed three semester courses in biological science at Mary Baldwin with an average grade of B. The organization sponsors two or three programs each year for the college community.

 In the spring of a student’s junior or senior year — when they’ve completed all the requirements of Quest — they are inducted into The Carpenter Society.
 Friends, family, and faculty are invited to the induction ceremony.
 This honorary society was named for national philanthropist Leona B. Carpenter.

 Iota Sigma Pi